jenaleigh01/CyberPixels/README.md

 10. As a **user** I want **to see reviews from people who have been on the tour** so that I can **decide if I would like to go.**

 - Unfortunately, due to where it fell in prioritisation we were unable to implement this feature.
 However, it can easily be implemented in future revisions due to our easy-to-edit code layout.

+### Features For Future Implementation

+- A section for reviews from people who have used our website to plan their journey in these areas.
+- Captions on all images so that users know where they were taken.
+- Users receiving feedback when the enquiries form is submitted.
+- An affiliate section for reputable accomodation or attraction providers we are either connected to or have good relationships with.
+- A "comming soon" section where we can highlight upcoming countires or regions of focus.

 ## Known Issues and Bugs